Jessica Wierzbinski

 About

 Jess Wierzbinski is a frequent contributor to Colorado Central Magazine and a sometime college English teacher living in a perfectly quirky little mountain town in central Colorado.
-Her most recent creative nonfiction essay won honorable mention in a contest hosted by e-zine WOW!
+Her most recent creative nonfiction essay won honorable mention in a contest hosted by e-zine Women on Writing.
 It can be read here.
 Jess has published a handful of scholarly articles, her favorite being a close reading and analysis of Toni Morrison’s Song of Solomon, published in Onoma: Journal of the International Council of Onomastic Sciences, which you can find here.
 She also writes occasional columns or news articles for various publications; here is one of them.

 What I’ve Been Up To